 - Shifted his focus to meet the needs of Newtown as we faced and fought COVID-19.
 With the legislature "paused" and state government largely shut-down, Mitch drew upon caring, family-values, creativity and private sector experience to become a constituent-service powerhouse.
 He and his Legislative Aide devised a clever "work-around" to help hundred & hundreds of families access pandemic unemployment benefits and put food on their tables.
-The procedure became "Official" and was adopted as the standard to fill the need created by a unstaffed, technologically-ancient Dept of Labor.
+The procedure was adopted as the standard for fulfilling the needs created by a unstaffed, technologically-deficient Dept of Labor.
 Ask around - you know someone he helped.

 - Assisted small businesses in attaining "bridge loans", PPP loans and standard small-business loans.

-- Had the misappropriated portion of $116,000 returned to the Sandy Hook Workers Assistance Program;
+- Created legislation to return misappropriated $116,000 to the Sandy Hook Workers Assistance Program;

 - Is working with the Attorney General to hold accountable those who misappropriated charitable funds;